 we aren’t the first and we won’t be the last

 We aren’t the first of our expat group to be scammed.
 One woman has had more than her share of scams: being charged $40 at the movies for one person, being forced to pay $1200 pesos (over $65 USD) for a bad car wash in another Walmart’s parking lot and then harassed after she wouldn’t let anyone wash her car there anymore.
 Someone went as far as to scratch her car.
-For the record, car washes run between $50-$60 pesos ($2.75-$3.25 USD) for someone who comes to your house to wash and vacuum your car.
+For the record, car washes run between $50-$60 pesos ($2.75-$3.25 USD at the time of publication) for someone to come to your house to wash and vacuum your car.

 Scams are not unique to Mexico (I’m looking at you, “Nigerian prince” email scams).
 However, people will take advantage of Americans and other naive travelers here and in other parts of the globe.
 Even in America, too!
 A friend of mine had his wallet stolen while he was vacationing in Hawaii.
 Should you avoid these places?
 NO!
 Here are some tips to stay safe while living in Mexico (and some may apply to other areas).

 A few tips

 1. If there is a part of town you are warned to stay away from, stay away from it.
 This seems like a no-brainer, but needs to be said, especially if you will live somewhere long term and plan do a lot of exploring.

 2. Be aware that going out at night deserves extra caution (for men and women both) and it is best to stick to areas that you know.
 We’ve gotten lost in iffy areas during the day.
 And you definitely want to avoid the bad areas at night.